ramsundharVenkadesan/CliniClarity/docs/Deployment.md

 ## 🏗 Step 4: Pre-Deployment Check & Deploy

 ### ⚠️ Important: Handling Identity Platform Imports

-At the bottom of `Main.tf`, there is an `import` block for `google_identity_platform_config`.
+Because Google Cloud "soft deletes" Identity Platform configurations, you must handle the import block at the bottom of your Terraform configuration carefully, depending on your project's current state:
-   * **If you are using a Brand New Account/Project:** You **MUST** comment out or delete this import block.
-Terraform cannot `import` a resource that does not exist yet; it will create it fresh during the deployment.
+   * **For a Brand New/Clean Project:** The import block MUST be commented out.
+Terraform cannot import a resource that hasn't been enabled or created yet; it will build the auth config from scratch.
-   * **If you are redeploying to an Existing Project:** Keep the `import` block active to ensure Terraform syncs with your existing Firebase identity settings.
+   * **For an Existing Project (or Rebuilding after a `terraform destroy`):** The `import` block **MUST** be present and active (uncommented).
+Even after a destroy, GCP invisibly retains the auth config.
+The import block tells Terraform to adopt that existing config into the state file rather than crashing with an "already exists" error.

 Once the check is complete and Docker is running, you are ready to deploy.
-With your variables set and Docker running, you are ready to deploy.
-Terraform will use the committed `requirements.txt` file to build the Docker container deterministically, push it to GCP Artifact Registry, and deploy the Cloud Run service.
+Terraform will use the committed requirements.txt file to build the Docker container deterministically, push it to GCP Artifact Registry, and deploy the Cloud Run service.

 ```bash
 terraform init # 1.
 Initialize Terraform (downloads required providers)